sonic-net/DASH/documentation/general/program-scale-testing-requirements-draft.md

         packets to match TCP to make things more balanced.
 UDP bi-directional flows will be aged within 5 second after receiving the last packet.
-I would set all UDP bi-directional flows to 0.5 - 1.0 second aging to ensure that we do not inflate the connection table over time.
+I would set all UDP bi-directional flows to 5 seconds aging to ensure that we do not inflate the connection table over time.

     -   One packet should be sent in each direction to be able to keep